UNIT-Electronics/ue_loadupch_Loader_Firmware-/src/source/examples.rst

 .. note::
    There exists a repository with examples for the Cocket Nova CH552 board, which you can find here:

       .. raw:: html

          <a href="https://github.com/UNIT-Electronics/CH55x_SDCC_Examples" target="_blank">CH552 SDCC examples</a>
+         <br> </br>

-This repository provides examples for developing software in C using the SDCC compiler for the CH552 microcontroller.
-It serves as an excellent resource for both beginners and experienced developers, offering versatile and affordable solutions for CH552 development.
+The repository provides examples for developing software in C using the SDCC compiler for the CH552 microcontroller.
+It serves as an excellent resource for both beginners and experienced developers, offering versatile and affordable solutions for code development.

-Although the examples are written in C, you can use Loadupch to upload the firmware to the CH552 microcontroller.
-Loadupch is software dedicated to uploading firmware to the CH552 microcontroller.

 Clone the repository and follow the instructions to compile and upload the firmware to the CH552 microcontroller:

    .. raw:: html

       <a href="https://github.com/UNIT-Electronics/CH55x_SDCC_Doc" target="_blank">Documentation for Compiled examples</a>
+      <br> </br>

-Flash Firmware Using Loadupch
+Upload Firmware Using Loadupch
 -----------------------------

-To flash the firmware using Loadupch, follow the steps below:
+To upload the firmware using Loadupch, follow the steps below:

 1. Clone the repository with the examples: